Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Introduction

-One of the prevailing themes in the theoretical work surrounding neural networks is that the magnitude of the weights directly impacts the generalisation gap~\citep{bartlett1998, bartlett2017, neyshabur2017}, with larger weights being associated with poorer relative performance on new data.
-In several of the most recent works~\citep{bartlett2017, neyshabur2017}, some of the dominant terms in these bounds are equal to the upper bound of the Lipschitz constant of neural networks as we derive it in this paper.
+One of the prevailing themes in the theoretical work surrounding neural networks is that the magnitude of the weights directly impacts the generalisation gap~\citep{bartlett1998, bartlett2017, neyshabur2017, golowich2018}, with larger weights being associated with poorer relative performance on new data.
+In several of the most recent works~\citep{bartlett2017, neyshabur2017, golowich2018}, some of the dominant terms in these bounds are equal to the upper bound of the Lipschitz constant of neural networks as we derive it in this paper.
 While previous works have only considered the Lipschitz continuity of networks with respect to the $\ell_2$ norm, we put a particular emphasis on working with $\ell_1$ and $\ell_\infty$ norms and construct a practical algorithm for constraining the Lipschitz constant of a network during training.
-The algorithm takes a single hyperparameter that is used to enforce an upper bound on the Lipschitz constant of the network.
+The algorithm takes a hyperparameter for each layer that specifies its maximum allowable Lipschitz constant, and these parameters together determine an upper bound on the allowable Lipschitz constant of the entire network.
+We reuse the same parameter value across multiple layers in our experiments to accelerate the hyperparameter optimisation process.

 Several interesting properties of this regularisation technique are demonstrated experimentally.
-We show that our algorithm performs similarly to other methods in isolation.
-Moreover, when the method presented in this paper is combined with other commonly used regularisers the performance gains are cumulative.
-We verify that the hyperparameter behaves in an intuitive manner: when set to a small value the generalisation gap is very small, and as the value of the hyperparameter is increased, the generalisation gap widens.
+We show that although our algorithm is not competitive when used in isolation, it is highly effective when combined with other commonly used regularisers.
+Moreover, gains over conventional regularisation approaches are relatively more pronounced when only a small amount of training data is available.
+We verify that the hyperparameters behave in an intuitive manner: when set to small values, the model capacity is reduced, and as the values of the hyperparameters are increased, the model capacity also increases.
+Crucially, there is a range of hyperparameter settings where the performance is greater than that of a model trained without our regulariser.